SivaNellipudi/pulse-review-scraper/README.md

    Output JSON will be saved in the project folder.

 ## Notes
+G2 and Capterra employ strong bot-protection systems which block non-browser traffic (403).
+Instead of attempting to bypass security — which may violate TOS — the script detects blocking and exits gracefully.
+A 3rd SaaS review source was implemented to ensure functionality within ethical and technical constraints.
-Some platforms block bots.
+->Some platforms block bots.
-The script does NOT bypass security.
+->The script does NOT bypass security.
-Trustpilot works fully to demonstrate functionality.
+->Trustpilot works fully to demonstrate functionality.